 Fix: Unknown and Strange Devices Showing Up on Network

-Wi-Fi protection is an essential requirement if you want to avoid being hacked, losing data and sharing your Wi-Fi with unauthorized users.
+Wi-Fi protection is an essential requirement if you want to avoid being hacked, losing data, and sharing your Wi-Fi with unauthorized users.
 For these reasons, you should always change your Wi-Fi password regularly.
-There has been concern on online forums about rogue devices, mostly phones, showing up in the Network page of File Manager.
-Right clicking and viewing the properties of such devices will show a few details especially the MAC address and manufacturer but not the IP address.
+There has been concern on online forums about rogue devices, mostly phones, showing up on the Network page of File Manager.
+Right-clicking and viewing the properties of such devices will show a few details, especially the MAC address and manufacturer, but not the IP address.
 However, these devices are not visible in the router list.
 This article is going to answer the question of why these devices appear and how to get rid of them.

 First of all, you need to know that this is not a security issue.
-Phones and some other Wi-Fi devices, but especially phones, are continuously scanning for available networks, even when they are connected to one, to try and find possibly a better one.
-Because of this, your Wi-Fi network is continuously being scanned intermittently by these devices, and your Wi-Fi network is acknowledging of course that it is available.
+Phones and some other Wi-Fi devices, especially phones, are continuously scanning for available networks, even when they are connected to one, to try and find possibly a better one.
+Because of this, your Wi-Fi network is continuously being scanned intermittently by these devices, and your Wi-Fi network is acknowledging, of course, that it is available.
 This will even occur if your network is hidden.
-This is how a phone (or any other Wi-Fi device for that matter) can actually even begin to connect to a Wi-Fi network.
+This is how a phone (or any other Wi-Fi device, for that matter) can actually even begin to connect to a Wi-Fi network.

 Reasons why you see strange devices on your network

-If you see strange devices on your network manager, it is likely that your Wi-Fi is protected using a WPA (Wi-Fi Protected Access) protocol.
-Because WPA2 does not protect the physical and MAC layers (after all, everyone, even the wireless network owner, needs a minimum level of wireless access in order to get onto the network), the rogue cell phones attempted some sort of ‘meaningful’ access attempt to connect to your Wi-Fi therefore you will see in the Windows network manager.
+If you see strange devices in your network manager, it is likely that your Wi-Fi is protected using a WPA (Wi-Fi Protected Access) protocol.
+Because WPA2 does not protect the physical and MAC layers (after all, everyone, even the wireless network owner, needs a minimum level of wireless access in order to get onto the network), the rogue cell phones attempted some sort of ‘meaningful’ access attempt to connect to your Wi-Fi, therefore you will see them in the Windows network manager.

-Windows Connect Now on Windows 10 and 8 goes and does some further work.
-When you click on the Network in your ‘File Explorer’, Windows Connect Now, sends out a ‘packet/beacon’ to not only get a list of the current devices connected to your network, but also potential other devices that respond back to its request via Wi-Fi.
+Windows Connect Now on Windows 10 and 8 does some further work.
+When you click on the Network in your ‘File Explorer’, Windows Connect Now sends out a ‘packet/beacon’ to not only get a list of the current devices connected to your network but also potential other devices that respond back to its request via Wi-Fi.
 For this reason, you will see the rogue devices even if your Wi-Fi is hidden.
-It also reads the logs you usually cannot see yourself from a router to see what has within a certain amount of time sent out one of those packets, to try and give you the fullest list available of all possible devices you may connect to, if you and that device both have the proper authority to do so.
+It also reads the logs you usually cannot see yourself from a router to see what has, within a certain amount of time, sent out one of those packets, to try and give you the fullest list available of all possible devices you may connect to if you and that device both have the proper authority to do so.
 This is the reason why you will not see these devices by accessing your router list from its settings and connections.

 Method 1: Disable Windows Connect Now Service